 Q. I have hand eczema that is red, scaly and itchy.
 My doctor thinks it’s “contact dermatitis” and is sending me for patch testing.
 Can you tell me about the condition and test?
 FYI, I’m a caterer, so I do wash my hands a lot.

-Dr. Skotnicki: Contact dermatitis is a common occupational medical issue.
-It will occur in occupations where there is exposure to irritants such as soap and gloves and less frequently due to true allergic reactions to chemicals.
+Dr. Skotnicki: Contact dermatitis is a common medical issue, and often job-related.
+It will occur in occupations where there is exposure to irritants such as soap and gloves – and less frequently due to true allergic reactions to chemicals.

 Patch testing determines allergy to a chemical contacting your skin.
 For this test, patients have to visit the dermatologist three times over a week.